 The James Whitcomb Riley became a true headache for Amtrak.
 After 1972 the first leg of the train's journey was along Chessie System rails and northwest of Cincinnati it utilized Penn Central trackage, which became more deplorable and unreliable as that railroad sank deeper into bankruptcy.
 As slow orders along PC's system mounted Amtrak was forced to reroute the train several times, eventually moving off of its lines altogether and using a Chessie System/B&O routing after 1980.
 It was also around this time that train's name was changed to the Cardinal, effective on the October 30, 1977 timetable.
 The name was chosen due to the fact that the cardinal was, interestingly enough, the state bird in all of the states through which it operated.

-Because the Cardinal serves a corridor that has never been particularly busy it only provides tri-weekly service currently and sometimes features a consist of just a few cars.
+Because it serves a corridor that has never been particularly busy the train only provides tri-weekly service currently and sometimes features a consist of just a few cars.
 Usually you can find a GE P42 diesel locomotive pulling three Amfleet II luxury coaches (for long distance travel), a single Viewliner sleeper, baggage car, and a diner-lounge (which does not offer full service meals).
 It is one of the only long distance Amtrak trains to offer such few amenities.
-However, hope is one the way for the Cardinal.
+However, hope is one the way.
 A 2010 plan would look to heavily upgrade the train with daily service, return Superliner cars to the consist, and change the routing to St. Louis.

 However, thus far those hopes have not been realized.
 In any event, if you are hoping or planning to ride the train do not be deterred by these setbacks.
-In general, travelers have much enjoyed their trips aboard the Cardinal, as this article states.
+In general, travelers have much enjoyed their trips, as this article states.
 To learn more about the Cardinal and potentially planning a trip please click here to visit Amtrak's official website where you can book tickets and find out just what services are available on the train.